jinman36/reading-notes/201n21/readings/class-14.md

 # Google
 - Project Aristotle was aimed at researching team at Google, in hopes, to find a coorelation of what made great teams function better than others.
-This information could then be used towards teh ‘‘employee performance optimization’’ movement and help the  entire organization become a better more productive machine.
+This information could then be used towards the ‘‘employee performance optimization’’ movement and help the  entire organization become a better more productive machine.

-- The interesting take aways for me include the following:
+- The interesting take always for me include the following:
   - One engineer, for instance, had told researchers that his team leader was ‘‘direct and straightforward, which creates a safe space for you to take risks.’’

   - psychological safety